When employees feel financially secure, they can be more engaged, focused, productive, and loyal workers.

 “A person’s financial well-being comes from their sense of financial security and freedom of choice – both in the present and when considering the future,” according to the Consumer Financial Protection Bureau .

-As an HR professional, you may want to take the measure of financial well-being in your workforce.
-Doing so can let you see firsthand the financial struggles your employees may be going through, how those struggles connect to business outcomes, and how your Total Rewards strategy can help.
+How are your employees faring?
+Now may be a good time to measure the financial well-being in your workforce.
+Doing so can let you see firsthand the financial struggles your employees may be going through, how those struggles connect to business outcomes, and how your total rewards strategy can help.

 How to Better Understand Your Unique Workforce